Refinitiv/Real-Time-SDK/Cpp-C/Eta/README.md

 ETA contains both closed source and open source components.
 The transport, decoder, encoder, and cache components are closed source and is proprietary to Thomson Reuters.
 As a result, the source code is not included on GitHub.
-The `Libs` location in this package contains fully functioning libraries for the closed source portions of the product, allowing users to build and link to have a fully functional product.
+This repository depends on the `Elektron-SDK-BinaryPack` (http://www.github.com/thomsonreuters/Elektron-SDK-BinaryPack) repository and pulls the ETA libraries from that location.
+That repository contains fully functioning libraries for the closed source portions of the product, allowing users to build and link to have a fully functional product.The `Libs` location in this package contains fully functioning libraries for the closed source portions of the product, allowing users to build and link to have a fully functional product.

 # Building the Transport API